07947613070

 It is a nice touch that at weddings at the Mansion House, the registrar outlines the history at the beginning of the ceremony.
 It is a history of which they are rightly proud.

-It was built in the early 1890s by John Liscombe who was Mayor of Newport in 1905 and continued living in the house until he died in 1914.
+It was built in the early 1890s by John Liscombe, who was Mayor of Newport in 1905 and continued to live in the house until he died in 1914.
 Liscombe was a local leather merchant and saddler, and it is from this that he built his wealth.

-In 1939 the house sold for £3250, bought by Newport Corporation and used as Judge’s lodgings until 1975.
-It became the official residence of the Mayor until 2009.
+In 1939, the house was sold for £3250, bought by Newport Corporation and used as Judge’s lodgings until 1975.
+It served as the Mayor’s official residence until 2009.
 Refurbishment took place in 2011, and it opened as Newport’s register office.
 It is now a beautiful venue for small weddings, vow renewals and naming ceremonies.

 For Your Reception>> Celtic Manor Resort in Newport.